-As the NHS prepares to celebrate its 65th birthday, I’m reminded of how many of my own birthdays I celebrated at Pilgrim hospital in Boston, Lincolnshire, writes Douglas Jefferson, whose story of the first few weeks of his life in hospital offers a shining example of the efficacy of the NHS.
+As the NHS prepares to celebrate its 65th birthday, I’m reminded of how many of my own birthdays I celebrated at Pilgrim hospital in Boston, Lincolnshire, writes Douglas Jefferson, whose story of the first few weeks of his life in hospital offers an example of the efficacy of the NHS.

 In 1986 I was born 13 weeks premature by emergency caesarean.
 Normally parents get to hold their babies as they enter the outside world, but for my parents they could only stare at me in a box.
 Normally they can hear their child cry and breathe; my parents could hear only silence punctuated by the regular bleep of a heart monitor.
 Thanks to significant advances it is almost routine for children born as early as myself to survive.
 In fact, seven out of 10 do, but the odds were not as much in my favour back then.

 Despite a bleak outlook numerous doctors and nurses worked hard, resulting in my condition stabilising within a few weeks.
 However, it was a while before I was out of the woods.
 I had developed a hernia and once again was in need of urgent treatment.
 The doctors at Pilgrim had to move me on to the care of Leela Kapila, a renowned specialist, who saved my life.